vishnuprabha404/alltor/README.md

 Unified Tor routing tool for Linux - routes all system traffic through Tor transparently.

+## ⚠️ LEGAL DISCLAIMER

+**USE AT YOUR OWN RISK!**

+This tool is provided for **educational and research purposes only**.
+The author and contributors are **NOT responsible** for any misuse or damage caused by this program.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.

+**By using this tool, you agree that:**
+- You will use it only for **legal and ethical purposes**
+- You will **NOT** use it for illegal activities, unauthorized access, or malicious purposes
+- The developers assume **NO liability** and are **NOT responsible** for any misuse or damage caused by this program
+- You are **solely responsible** for your actions and any consequences thereof

+**This tool should be used for:**
+- ✅ Privacy and anonymity protection
+- ✅ Security research and testing on your own systems
+- ✅ Educational purposes
+- ✅ Bypassing censorship in restrictive environments

+**This tool should NOT be used for:**
+- ❌ Illegal activities
+- ❌ Unauthorized access to systems
+- ❌ Malicious hacking or attacks
+- ❌ Any activity that violates laws or regulations

+**The developers will not be held responsible for any criminal charges brought against individuals misusing this software.**

+---

 ## ⚠️ IMPORTANT CAUTIONS

 > **⚠️ This tool is still in active development.
 Use at your own risk.**